Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Focusing on the Business or Product Instead of the Audience

-Audiences are not interested in your product features, company history, or personal achievements.
-They care about how your presentation can solve their problems or deliver meaningful insights.
-When presentations focus on your business rather than the audience, engagement drops and opportunities for generating leads or building authority are lost.
-A successful presentation always starts with an audience first mindset, crafting content that addresses their needs, questions, and pain points.
-By framing your message around what your audience gains, you ensure your presentation is relevant, engaging, and impactful.
+Your audience is not interested in your product features, your company history, or your personal achievements.
+They care about how your talk solves their problem or delivers a meaningful insight.
+The moment a presentation turns into a brochure about your business, engagement drops and the chances of generating leads or building authority go with it.
+A strong presentation starts from an audience first mindset, built around their needs, questions and pain points.
+Frame your message around what the audience gains and the whole thing stays relevant, engaging and worth their time.

 Scripting Presentations Instead of Using the Nano Speech Framework